queeriouslabs/LoveDaresNot/docs/paper.md

 he describes.
 This spirit, as I see it, is captured by a number of essential properties.

-Much thanks to Avi Zajac, Slug Monk, and Isis Lovecruft for discussing this problem with me, and for giving me feedback on the design of the protocol.
+Much thanks to Isis Lovecruft, Slug Monk, and Avi Zajac for discussing this problem with me, and for giving me feedback on the design of the protocol.

 ## Defining the Problem